azerion/bluestack-sdk-ios/Home.md

 ## Version
 1.0

+## Help and Troubleshooting

+[Help Center]
+Answers to frequently asked questions

 ## Manual Install

 - download [MngAdsSDK] from our demo project, **you must use version of  Ads servers's librairies in used on demo project.**